philgebauer/Module-Madness/README.md

 app.js
 Finally, in the app.js

-set up a server,
+-set up a server,
-write a 200 head, and
+-write a 200 head, and
-use res.write to send a message that concatenates the results from the third module, but formatted to provide the user with a dollar amount (see Success below for an example of what this will look like).
+-use res.write to send a message that concatenates the results from the third module, but formatted to provide the user with a dollar amount (see Success below for an example of what this will look like).